eboulocq/MedBid/README.md

     Open the project folder

-    Double-click index.html to open it in a browser (Chrome, Firefox, Edge, etc.)
+    Double-click index.html to open it in a browser

     No server or installation required